-Our campus is dedicated to providing a high quality, cost-effective, student-focused education.
-Our faculty have industrial experience that will help you gain real-world skills and knowledge to propel you to the next level in your career.
+Our campus is dedicated to providing high-quality, cost-effective, student-focused education.
+Our faculty have real-world teaching experience that will help you gain knowledge to propel you to the next level in your teaching career.
 Plus, our cost-effective tuition means that you can gain an education while having little to zero debt.
 Lastly, our students are our highest priority.
-We strive to provide programs that will be most beneficial to your future, while listen as to what works and doesn't work for you.
+We strive to provide programs that will be most beneficial to your future while listening to what works and doesn't work for you.

 Tuition & Financial Aid

-However, many of our students qualify for financial assistance.
-Sources include grants, loans, scholarships, Florida Prepaid, Bright Futures, the EASE Grant, and more.
+For the 2023-2024 academic year, the cost per credit hour is $320.
+Many of our students qualify for financial assistance.
+Sources include grants, loans, scholarships, Florida Prepaid, Bright Futures, the EASE Grant, etc.

-The Effective Access to Student Education (EASE) Grant is awarded to Florida residents who are enrolled full-time and have not earned a four-year degree.
-For 2020-2021 academic year, students will receive $2,841 which is divided between Fall and Spring.
+The Effective Access to Student Education (EASE) Grant awards Florida residents who are enrolled full-time and have not earned a four-year degree an annual grant between the Fall and Spring semesters.